Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 3.md

 March marks the inflection point between the end of [[The 7 Year Window of Preparatory Work and Learning]], and the beginning of the [[10 Year Grand Strategy]].

-This is the start of a tipping-point-strategy through which all humanity will be invited to collaborate to transform its Way of Being as a human species aboard [[Worksite Earth]], while ensuring that [[The Transformation]] occurs within a single generation.
+This is the start of a tipping-point-strategy through which humanity will be invited to collaborate to transform its Way of Being as a human species aboard [[Worksite Earth]], co-creating a New Normal while ensuring that [[The Transformation]] occurs within a single generation.

 ## The Spirit and the Written Word